cheng452/ECE461/README.md

 4. Amanda Bolen

 ## Project Overview
-This project implements a CLI using TypeScript.
-In the `github-api.ts` file, in the main function, users can specify a user and repo in the getUser function.
+This project implements a simple command line interface (CLI) using TypeScript and Python.
+The user can feed a list of URLs of modules and packages hosted on GitHub to the CLI to obtain different descriptive scores about such packages.
+Some of these metrics are obtained using Google's Scorecard API, and others are calculated based on different factors using metrics obtained directly from the GitHub API.

 ## User Input
-Users are expected to provide a personal GitHub token in order to run `github-api.ts`.
+Users are expected to provide a personal GitHub token in order to run `github-api.ts` file called by the Python CLI.
 Personal GitHub tokens should be stored in the environment folder in the `environment.ts` file.
 Users can add their GitHub token to this file using the following as skeleton code:
 ```
 export const environment = {
     GITHUB_TOKEN: 'enter personal github token here'